graphql/graphql-scalars/scalars/contributed/chillicream/url.md

 # Overview

-The `Url` scalar type represents a Uniform Resource Locator (URL) as defined by RFC 3986.
+The `URL` scalar type represents a Uniform Resource Locator (URL) as defined by RFC 3986.
 It is intended for scenarios where a field must contain a valid URL, such as links to external resources, API endpoints, image sources, or any web-accessible resource.

-Unlike the built-in `String` scalar which accepts any text, `Url` provides validation to ensure the value conforms to the URL specification.
+Unlike the built-in `String` scalar which accepts any text, `URL` provides validation to ensure the value conforms to the URL specification.

 # Recommended name

-The recommended name for this scalar is `Url`.
+The recommended name for this scalar is `URL`.

 # Result spec

-A `Url` scalar must serialize to a string representation of a valid URL conforming to RFC 3986.
+A `URL` scalar must serialize to a string representation of a valid URL conforming to RFC 3986.

 A valid URL must include: